A Landscape Oil Painting Workshop focusing on Light, Form, & Composition in Abruzzo, Italy

 Handmade in Italy, Gallo watercolours use the finest pigments, honey, and rosemary oil.

-Lorna and Christopher, both accomplished artists and experienced teachers, will guide you through new approaches to creativity, helping you discover and enhance your artistic voice.
+Christopher, accomplished artist and experienced teacher, will guide you through new approaches to creativity, helping you discover and enhance your artistic voice.

 Showcase your work in a group exhibition open to the public.